jbdamask/PiHubBleAwsIoT/README.md

 # PiHubBle

 Turns a Raspberry Pi into a hub for Adafruit Feather Bluefruit LE (Bluetooth low energy) devices.
 When run, it will scan the area for Feathers, register them and set their respective states to a shared global.
 The idea is that one or more of the registered Feathers act as a master and can set the state for all others.
-So, for example, combine this with a "parent" Feather running https://github.com/jbdamask/TouchBleLights and "child" Feathers running https://github.com/jbdamask/BleLights.
+So, for example, combine this with a Feather running https://github.com/jbdamask/TouchBleLights.

+This code also adds AWS IOT functionality so that multiple PiHubs can talk via MQTT

 ## Synopsis